abarmawi/todo-gql/README.md

 $ npx sequelize-cli db:create
 $ npx sequelize-cli db:migrate
 $ npm run start:dev
+# in a different terminal run
+$ cd docs
+$ npm start
+# in a different terminal run
+$ cd docs
+$ npm start
 ```

 The the app should run on [http://localhost:3000](http://localhost:3000)